RichardBack/PetHotelManagement/README.md

 - Learned the importance of preventing SQL injection and securing sensitive data.

 - Developed skills in integrating Python with MySQL for efficient data management.
 ___

-### 💻 Professional Self-Assessment

-Completing coursework in the Computer Science program at SNHU and developing this ePortfolio highlights strengths in software development.
-Various projects demonstrate proficiency in **software engineering and design**, **algorithms and data structures**, **database management**, and **security**.

-Some of the key skills developed include:

-- Collaborating effectively in a team environment to solve problems.

-- Communicating technical concepts clearly to stakeholders.

-- Demonstrating deep knowledge of **software engineering and design**, **algorithms and data structures**, and **database**  practices.

-- Ensuring **database security** and optimizing code for performance.

-This ePortfolio encapsulates the technical growth made during the program, including improvements to projects like **The Dogs Cats Hotel** system.
-It demonstrates adaptability, optimization skills, and a focus on ensuring security in software systems, reflecting readiness for a successful career in software development.
-___

 ### 📊 Project Overview